Japanese eggplant (Nasu dengaku) + 6 delicious recipes to make

-Different regions have different specialties.
-In the case of eggplants, Japanese eggplants have their unique appearance and taste.
+Different regions have their own specialties.
+In the case of eggplants, Japanese eggplants have a unique appearance and taste.

-They are quite different from an ordinary eggplant, in color, look, and flavor.
-Contrary to the standard teardrop-shaped eggplant, these are cylindrical.
+They’re quite different from the ordinary eggplant in color, look, and flavor.
+And contrary to the standard teardrop-shaped eggplant, these are cylindrical.

 There are many ways to get a great dish out of an eggplant.
-Japanese have developed multiple ways to cook it.
+And the Japanese have developed multiple ways to cook it!

 In this post we'll cover:

 - 1 How to prepare Japanese eggplant

 - 2 Japanese miso eggplant (Nasu dengaku) recipe

 Eggplant can be enjoyed in multiple forms.
 Because you can use so many different cooking methods, each Japanese region and culture has its way of making it.

 Since it’s easily available and has such great taste, eggplant is liked by almost everyone.
 It has a very low-fat content so it’s always a part of people’s dietary plans.